Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 Ingredients

-• 2 large potatoes equal to 250g(you can add another large potato to increase the number of cutlets if you are under a tight budget)
+- 2 large potatoes equal to 250g(you can add another large potato to increase the number of cutlets if you are under a tight budget)

-• 1 can of Jack mackerel/large tin-425g
+- 1 can of Jack mackerel/large tin-425g

-• 1 large onion chopped into very fine pieces(important)
+- 1 large onion chopped into very fine pieces(important)

-• 2 green chillies chopped(the more you add the spicier it gets so adjust accordingly)
+- 2 green chillies chopped(the more you add the spicier it gets so adjust accordingly)

-• 1 lime
+- 1 lime

-• 1 tablespoon of pepper
+- 1 tablespoon of pepper

-• Salt to season
+- Salt to season

-• To coat and crumb the cutlets
+- To coat and crumb the cutlets

-• 2 large eggs
+- 2 large eggs

-• 2 cups of bread crumbs
+- 2 cups of bread crumbs

-• 1 and 1/2 cup oil to fry
+- 1 and 1/2 cup oil to fry

 Instructions

-Slice the onions(1 large) into smaller pieces and chop the green chillies(2) as well, set them aside.
+- Slice the onions(1 large) into smaller pieces and chop the green chillies(2) as well, set them aside.

-Once the potatoes are boiled tender, let them cool and then peel off the skin.
-Using a fork or your fingers crush the potatoes.
+- Once the potatoes are boiled tender, let them cool and then peel off the skin.
+Using a fork or your fingers, crush the potatoes.

-What you want is not completely mashed potatoes but with a few small lumps.
+- What you want is not completely mashed potatoes, but with a few small lumps.

-Before mixing the ingredients, keep in mind, you’ll be using green chillies, flaky fish that need to be formed into balls, you might need to wear disposable gloves if you prefer your hands not to carry the smell of fish.
+- Before mixing the ingredients, keep in mind, you’ll be using green chillies, flaky fish that need to be formed into balls, and you might need to wear disposable gloves if you prefer your hands not to carry the smell of fish.

 How to make the cutlet mixture to freeze.

-To do this you will have to first cook the onions in a little oil until they turn translucent, and then add the cooked potato, fish and seasoning into the pan with the onions.
+- To do this, you will have to first cook the onions in a little oil until they turn translucent, and then add the cooked potato, fish and seasoning into the pan with the onions.

 How to shape the fish cutlets.

-Set a platter, large enough to hold all the fish cutlets close to the mix, to make the same size balls.
+- Set a platter, large enough to hold all the fish cutlets, close to the mix, to make the same size balls.

-Use a standard tablespoon and form balls with the mixture. see notes about why you need to chop onions into smaller pieces.
+- Use a standard tablespoon and form balls with the mixture.
+See notes about why you need to chop onions into smaller pieces.

-Once the fish balls are done. it’s time to coat and crumb them.
+- Once the fish balls are done.
+It’s time to coat and crumb them.

-As you pick up the cutlet make sure you grab a handful of breadcrumbs, turn your hand so the cutlet is in your palm and gently shake your hand side to side with your fingers spread.
+- As you pick up the cutlet, make sure you grab a handful of breadcrumbs, turn your hand so the cutlet is in your palm, and gently shake your hand side to side with your fingers spread.

-This way your hand is working like a strainer for the crumbs while coating the cutlets at the same time. do this at least three times for a fine but firmly packed coating for the cutlets.
+- This way, your hand is working like a strainer for the crumbs while coating the cutlets at the same time.
+Do this at least three times for a fine but firmly packed coating for the cutlets.

 How to fry the fish cutlets.

-Set a large bowl with a paper towel to soak in extra oil and fry the cutlets in small batches until they turn golden brown. transfer to the bowl with paper towels.
+- Set a large bowl with a paper towel to soak in extra oil and fry the cutlets in small batches until they turn golden brown.
+Transfer to the bowl with paper towels.

-For better taste serve while they are still warm.
+- For better taste, serve while they are still warm.

 Nutrition Information:

-Amount Per Serving: Calories: 122Total Fat: 6gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 21mgSodium: 100mgCarbohydrates: 13gFiber: 1gSugar: 1gProtein: 5g
+Yield: 30 Serving Size: 1Amount Per Serving: Calories: 121Total Fat: 6gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 21mgSodium: 100mgCarbohydrates: 12gFiber: 1gSugar: 1gProtein: 5g

-Each recipe on this blog has been written with great care and love to the best of my ability with you in mind.
+With you in mind, each recipe on this blog has been written with great care and love to the best of my ability.

-It’s free and on the blog, for you to try anytime.
+It’s free and on the blog, so that you can try it anytime.

 All images and text on this website are protected by copyright.